-With impacted feed reserves and lower harvest yields following a sustained drought period putting pressure on feed prices, Racing Victoria has introduced a Drought Relief Support Package aimed at helping alleviate current impacts and allow recipients time to put in place a plan to manage the potentially ongoing dry conditions.
+With impacted feed reserves and lower harvest yields following a sustained drought period putting pressure on feed prices, in March 2025 Racing Victoria introduced a Drought Relief Support Package aimed at helping alleviate current impacts and allow recipients time to put in place a plan to manage the potentially ongoing dry conditions.
+This support has now closed.

-What is included in the drought relief support package?
+What was included in the drought relief support package?

-Successful drought relief support package applicants will receive a one-time payment of $500 per Stud Book registered thoroughbred (up to a maximum of $10,000 per individual recipient) for the provision of feed for pasture fed thoroughbreds.
+Successful drought relief support package applicants will receive a one-time payment of $500 per Stud Book registered thoroughbred (up to a maximum of $10,000 per individual recipient) for the provision of feed for pasture fed thoroughbreds, whilst they make decisions around rehoming or reducing numbers of thoroughbreds in their care.

 To be eligible, the thoroughbreds must: